 This fun repurposing project involves upcycling an old men’s fleece zipper jacket into a DIY doll sleeping bag.
 Giving old clothes new life with DIY sewing projects makes me so happy!

-Today I want to share this doll sleeping bag sewing tutorial with you and hopefully give you the inspiration to go and repurpose all the old clothes in your own closet!
 I love repurposing because the fabric is free, and I can be creative without having to worry about wasted money if a pattern doesn’t work out.
 Also, my daughter is at the age that she may desperately want something one day but the next day grow bored with said item.
 As such, I don’t like spending a lot of money on toys for her (like a doll sleeping bag!) so sewing play items myself is the way to go.

 Read on for the full DIY sleeping bag tutorial!

 This old, stained fleece-lined jacket from my husband made the perfect fabric for this project.
 It would be warm and cozy for the dolls, but it also wasn’t too thick for my sewing machine to sew through.
 When selecting a jacket to upcycle, be sure to pick one that’s long enough for the doll you’re sewing for.
-And if you’re wanting a zipper on your sleeping bag as well, look for a jacket with a nice sturdy zipper down the front.
+And if you want a zipper on your sleeping bag as well, look for a jacket with a nice sturdy zipper down the front.

 Here are the other sewing supplies I used: